tbaghfalaki/VSJM/Exam1.md

 - mi the number of multiple imputation for Monte-Carlo approximation; default is 10.

+Using this function facilitates the computation of credible intervals for each prediction.

 ```
 MCDP <- MCDP(VS, Step2,
   Method = "LBFDR", s = 0.1, t = 0.5, n.chains = 1, n.iter = 2000, n.burnin = 1000,